MetOffice/lfric-baf/doc/processing.rst

 The full class documentation is at the end of this chapter.

 The constructor sets up ultimately the Fab ``BuildConfig`` for the build.
-It takes two arguments - the name of the application, and optional the name of the root symbol for a binary to be compiled, i.e. the program name of a Fortran Program unit.
-If no root symbol is specified, the name will be used as root symbol.
+It takes the name of the application as argument.
+The name of the application will be used when creating the name of the build directory (see XX), and it is also the default ``root_symbol`` if the script creates an exectuable.

 The actual build is then started calling the ``build`` method of the created script.
 A typical outline of a BAF-based build script is